Hudson Schwartz: Career

 Lucas Oil Formula Car Race Series, taking six wins and winning the title and earning $250,000 to put towards his career.

 After topping the end of season USF2000 tests, Schwartz made the step-up USF2000 in 2024, joining Pabst Racing for his rookie season in the series.
 In his only season in the series, Schwartz scored a lone podium in the season-ending Portland round by finishing third in race one, which helped him finish eighth in points.
 Following that, Schwartz joined Van Amersfoort Racing to race in the final two rounds of the Italian F4 Championship and the final round of the Euro 4 Championship.
 In those rounds, Schwartz took a best result of 16th at Monza in the former, and two 19th-place finishes in the latter series, albeit at the same venue.
 Following that, Schwartz made a one-off appearance in the F4 Spanish Championship at Barcelona for Monlau Motorsport.
 Racing as a guest driver, Schwartz took a best result of tenth among the three races, doing so in race two.

 The following year, Schwartz joined MP Motorsport to race in both the Eurocup-4 Spanish Winter and F4 Spanish Championships.
-In the three-round Winter Championship, Schwartz took a best result of fifth at Jerez and scored points in all but three races to end the winter 15th in points.
+In the three-round Winter Championship, Schwartz took a best result of fifth at Jerez and scored points in all but three races to end the winter 15th in the final points standings.
+In his only full-time season in Spanish F4, Schwartz scored two third-place finishes at Aragón and scored points seven more times to end the year 11th in points.
+At the end of the year, Schwartz made his debut in the GT4 European Series for Speedy Motorsport at Barcelona, taking a best result of eighth in race one.

+Switching to sportscars on a full-time basis for 2026, Schwartz joined CRT Sport for a dual campaign in the GT4 European Series and ADAC GT4 Germany.